Cantagalli Pottery and the Magic Cockerel

 Cantagalli pottery as Collector’s items

-Ulisse Cantagalli was an outstanding ceramicist, whose original works are hold by influential collectors and renowned Museums - to name but a few the Bargello in Florence, the Museo Stibbert also in Florence, the Victoria & Albert Museum in London.
+Ulisse Cantagalli was an outstanding ceramicist, whose original works are held by influential collectors and renowned Museums – to name but a few the Bargello in Florence, the Museo Stibbert also in Florence, the Victoria & Albert Museum in London.

 The quality of the pottery being produced by the Cantagalli-Maioliche after the master’s death remained high thanks to the fine artists that the factory attracted like a magnet – Carlo Guerrini was among them - and the artists who had been working with Ulisse for a long time.
 The “Golden Era” however ended in 1936 when Guerrini left the factory.

 It’s hard to attribute a specific Collector’s value to the pottery made after 1936.
-It still is good handmade pottery, but certainly its value cannot be judged based on the famous cockerel that nicely decorates the bottom.
+It still is good handmade pottery, but certainly, its value cannot be judged based on the famous cockerel that nicely decorates the bottom.

 Cantagalli pottery marks

-Cantagalli has always marked his works with the well known cockerel.
+Cantagalli has always marked his works with the well-known cockerel.
 As far as I know, nothing else was added to the mark.
 To know more about the subject, you may want to post a query in Walter Del Pellegrino Forum.
 He is a real expert of Italian pottery marks.

 Della Robbia style terracottas